poupou-web3/sybil-scorer/README.md

 here : https://sdk.flipsidecrypto.xyz/shroomdk/apikeys

 ### sblegos and sbutils

+sblegos provides the following analysis legos:

+- **has_same_seed** : true if the address has the same seed as any other address in the grants contributors
+- **has_same_seed_naive** : true if the address has the same seed as any other address in the grants contributors with a naive approach: address of the from_address of the first transaction.
+- **has_suspicious_seed_behavior** : true if has_same_seed is different from has_same_seed_naive.
+It means the user
+  performed some actions before funding is wallet.
+- **has_interacted_with_other_contributor** : true if the user as interacted with any other contributor to the grant
+- **has_less_than_n_transactions** : true if the user has less than n transactions.
+- **has_transaction_similitude** : true if the user has a transaction history that is similar to any other contributor to the grant.
+- **has_transaction_similitude_opti** : an optimized version of has_transaction_similitude, when used across multiple
+  addresses.

 A jupyter notebook using both packages is available as a jupyter notebook here https://github.com/poupou-web3/grant-exploration/blob/main/gr-oss-exploration-application.ipynb